torchvideo/torchvideo/docs/source/index.rst

 ==========

 Similar to :mod:`torchvision`, :mod:`torchvideo` is a library for working with video in pytorch.
 It contains transforms and dataset classes.
-It is built atop of :mod:`torchvision` and designed to be used in conjunction.
+It is built on top of :mod:`torchvision` and designed to be used in conjunction.

 .. toctree::